 External scholarships and grants: Scholarships and grants received from outside (private) sources that students bring with them (e.g., Kiwanis, National Merit scholarships).
-The institution may process paperwork to receive the dollars, but it Financial aid applicant: Any applicant who submits any one of the institutionally required financial aid Indebtedness: Aggregate dollar amount borrowed through any loan program (federal, state, subsidized, unsubsidized, private, etc.; excluding parent loans) while the student was enrolled at an institution.
-Student loans co-signed by a parent Institutional scholarships and grants: Endowed scholarships, annual gifts and tuition funded grants for which the Financial need: As determined by your institution using the federal methodology and/or your institution's own standards.
-Need-based aid: College-funded or college-administered award from institutional, state, federal, or other sources for which a student must have financial need to qualify.
-This includes both institutional and noninstitutional student aid Need-based scholarship or grant aid: Scholarships and grants from institutional, state, federal, or other sources for Need-based self-help aid: Loans and jobs from institutional, state, federal, or other sources for which a student must Non-need-based scholarship or grant aid: Scholarships and grants, gifts, or merit-based aid from institutional, state, federal, or other sources (including unrestricted funds or gifts and endowment income) awarded solely on the basis of academic achievement, merit, or any other non-need-based reason.
-When reporting guestions H1 and H2, non-need-Note: Suggested order of precedence for counting non-need money as need-based: Non-need institutional grants Non-need tuition waivers Non-need athletic awards Non-need federal grants Non-need state grants Non-need outside grants Non-need student loans Non-need parent loans
+The institution may process paperwork to receive the dollars, but it has no role in determining the Financial aid applicant: Any applicant who submits any one of the institutionally required financial aid applications/forms, such as the Indebtedness: Aggregate dollar amount borrowed through any loan program (federal, state, subsidized, unsubsidized, private, etc.; excluding parent loans) while the student was enrolled at an institution.
+Student loans co-signed by a parent are assumed to be the Institutional scholarships and grants: Endowed scholarships, annual gifts and tuition funded grants for which the institution determines Financial need: As determined by your institution using the federal methodology and/or your institution's own standards.
+Need-based aid: College-funded or college-administered award from institutional, state, federal, or other sources for which a student must have financial need to gualify.
+This includes both institutional and noninstitutional student aid (grants, jobs, and loans).

+Need-based scholarship or grant aid: Scholarships and grants from institutional state, federal, or other sources for which a student Need-based self-help aid: Loans and jobs from institutional, state, federal, or other sources for which a student must demonstrate

+Non-need-based scholarship or grant aid: Scholarships and grants, gifts, or merit-based aid from institutional, state, federal, or other sources (including unrestricted funds or gifts and endowment income) awarded solely on the basis of academic achievement, merit, or any other non-need-based reason.
+When reporting questions H1 and H2, non-need-based aid that is used to meet need should be counted as Note: Suggested order of precedence for counting non-need money as need-based:

+Non-need institutional grants

+Non-need tuition waivers

+Non-need athletic awards

+Non-need federal grants

+Non-need state grants

+Non-need outside grants

+Non-need student loans

+Non-need parent loans

 Non-need work

-Non-need-based self-help aid: Loans and jobs from institutional, state, or other sources for which a student need not Work study and employment: Federal and state work study aid, and any employment packaged by your institution in
+Non-need-based self-help aid: Loans and jobs from institutional, state, or other sources for which a student need not demonstrate

+Work study and employment: Federal and state work study aid, and any employment packaged by your institution in financial aid

-SUMMARY OF SIGNIFICANT CHANGES TO THE CDS FOR 2013-2014
+SUMMARY OF SIGNIFICANT CHANGES TO THE CDS FOR 2014-2015

-There are no structural or definitional changes to CDS for 2013-2014: other than the incremental advancement by one for year-dependent items.
+There are no structural or definitional changes to CDS for 2014-2015: other than the incremental advancement by one for year-dependent items.